 Here’s another before shot:

 This post contains affiliate links.
-See Disclosure policy below for details.
+See my Disclosure policy for details.

 In retrospect, reading the instructions would certainly have been helpful.
 Take my advice, take a moment to fully read the directions prior to using and I think you’ll be really happy with this product.